colindembovsky/hydejack-starter-kit/_posts/2020-02-27-azure-pipeline-parameters.markdown

 title: Azure Pipeline Parameters
 date: '2020-02-27 07:35:44'
 description: >
-  In this post I continue to dive into parameters for Azure Pipelines.
+  In this post I dive into parameters for Azure Pipelines.
 tags:
 - build
 ---